SinisterSpatula/Gpi2/README.md

 # Gpi2 scripts

-Install the Xboxdvr from the driver packages in RetroPie-Setup
+Install Xboxdvr from the driver packages in RetroPie-Setup

 Enable it and disable it.